-1. USB Port: Provides USB 2.0 communication with the Venable software version 5 using the Keysight VISA or Venable software version 6 using the Windows

-USB driver (Win 7 and above).
+1. USB Port: Provides USB 2.0 communication with the Venable software version 5 using the Keysight VISA or Venable software version 6 using the Windows USB driver (Win 7 and above).
 2. Ethernet Port This port is primarily used to upgrade the analyzer firmware.
 3. RS-485 Port Not implemented.
 4. Sync Output Outputs a CMOS level square wave signal set to the same frequency as the generator output.
 5. Modulator Input Not implemented.

-6. Fuse holder for 1A/250 slow-blow fuse.
+6. Fuse Fuse holder for 1A/250 slow-blow fuse.
 7. GPIB Port: Provides IEEE 488 communication for Venable software and test systems.
 8. Accessories Port: DB25 connector to control external accessories and the automated calibration test fixture.

-9. Chassis Ground: Ground terminal that works with bare wire, lugs or banana plug the analyzer.

-10. Power Inlet: Supplies the required 90 to 264Vac, 48 to 62Hz, and 30VA power to when the generator is turned on by the user.
-Normally it is off.
+9. 10.
+Chassis Ground: Power Inlet: Ground terminal that works with bare wire, lugs or banana plug Supplies the required 90 to 264Vac, 48 to 62Hz, and 30VA power to the analyzer.